-ORDINANCE NO. 20-A( )
+ORDINANCE NO. 20-A()

-AN ORDINANCE TO AMEND ORDINANCE NO. 20-A(8), AN ORDINANCE TO ENSURE THE CONTINUITY OF GOVERNMENT DURING THE COVID-19 DISASTER
+AN ORDINANCE TO AMEND SECTION 7, DEADLINES, OF ORDINANCE NO. 20-A(14), AN ORDINANCE TO ENSURE THE CONTINUITY OF GOVERNMENT DURING THE COVID-19 DISASTER

-WHEREAS, on March 11, 2020, the World Health Organization declared the novel coronavirus ("COVID-19") outbreak a pandemic, SARS-CoV-2, and the disease it causes, commonly referred to as COVID-19, a pandemic (for reference in this ordinance, this virus and the disease that it causes are referred to as "COVID-19"); and
+WHEREAS, on March 11, 2020, the World Health Organization declared the novel coronavirus, SARS-CoV-2, and the disease it causes, commonly referred to as COVID-19, a pandemic (for reference in this ordinance, this virus and the disease that it causes are referred to as "COVID-19"); and